amenadiel/google-maps-documentation/docs/DirectionsRequest.md

 Settings that apply only to requests where travelMode is DRIVING.
 This object will have no effect for other travel modes.

-newForwardGeocoder

-**Type:**  boolean

-Use the new forward geocoder scorer.
-Optional.

 optimizeWaypoints

 **Type:**  boolean